 Employers participating in Penn Law’s on-campus interview program (OCI) may not schedule or conduct initial or callback interviews of Penn Law students for 2L summer positions prior to their assigned OCI date, except for:

 • interviews arranged through organized job fair programs

-• interviews for employer fellowship programs that provide a benefit or compensation separate from, or in addition to, an offer of 2L summer employment
+• interviews for employer fellowship or scholarship programs that provide a benefit or compensation in addition to an offer of 2L summer employment

 • interviews with students currently employed by, or who were previously employed by, the interviewing organization